Register now to find out all the information on the sustainabilty Global Enviornmental Placement programs offer in T3

 Global Environmental Placement - Peru - Amazon Rainforest Environmental Conservation Project

-This Rainforest Environmental Conservation Project is located in a UNESCO World Heritage site situated in the foothills of the Amazon.
-On this placement you will be part of an amazing conservation research program in what is arguably the lushest and most bio-diverse area in Peru.
+This Rainforest Environmental Conservation project is located in a UNESCO World Heritage site situated in the foothills of the Amazon, in north-east Peru.
+As a volunteer, you’ll be part of an amazing conservation research program in what is arguably the lushest and biodiverse area in Peru.
 You can be a part of forest regeneration research that is run in partnership with Oxford University.

 The biodiversity monitoring initiative unites the National Park Authorities, local non-profit conservation organisations, indigenous communities and international volunteers.